What is MCP & Why Should I Care?

 The complete picture — from existing code, through design, and back to new code.

 The beauty of this workflow is that Claude is the central intelligence at every stage.
-It reads your old code, understands your design system, creates the mapping, guides the redesign, reads the new Figma screens, and generates production code.
-It's one conversation, one context, one AI that understands the full picture.
+It reads your old code, understands your design system, creates the mapping, builds the layout directly in Figma via the official MCP's Skills (or Talk to Figma MCP for granular control), then reads the polished Figma screens and generates production code.
+With write access now available in the official MCP, Phase 3 (Design Rebuild) is no longer a passive "guide the designer" step -- Claude handles the initial build directly.
+It's one conversation, one AI that understands the full picture.

 Manual audit: 2-4 hours